L2jLiga/grunt-webfonts/README.md

 Type: `function` Default: `null`

-Allows for a callback to be called when the task has completed and passes in the filename of the generated font, an array of the various font types created, an array of all the glyphs created and the hash used to flush browser cache.
+Allows for a callback to be called when the task has been completed and passes in the filename of the generated font, an array of the various font types created, an array of all the glyphs created, and the hash used to flush the browser cache.

 ```javascript
 options: {